oolong32/cat_nav/README.md

 There should be tests for:

-* Wether a page has a category
+* Whether a page has a category
 * What happens with pages that have a category that is deleted?

 It seems these tests aren't neccessary at all.
 Django doesn't allow a page without category and deletes pages, when their category is deleted (not without asking first, of course).